Chandrakant6/gen-file-struct/README.md

 # generate-file-structure
-generate file structure from given text or md file
+generate file structure from given text or md file it only work on linux to run on windoes install wls

 ## what it does
 when you want to build or start a project you need to set up a file structure for that project, It is not an easy task for large project therefore this project is build to automate that task to set up your project file structure.